March 20 - April 1

 When we have the passes, we have a little train hop.
 We take the Monorail to Hamamatsucho (about 15 minutes) and then a suburban train to Tokyo Station where we will be first in line to board the Shinkansen (bullet train).
 The unreserved cars on the Hikari Shinkansen are cars 1-3.
 We change to another Shinkansen at Shin Osaka and get to Hiroshima early afternoon.
 It’s a small cab ride to the hotel.
 Usually with luggage we get three in a cab - without luggage, four.
 I’ll have cash for each cab.

 Our hotel is not far from the action and Molly Malone's Irish Pub has a happy hour from 5-7pm.
 It's a great way to unwind and get to know each other before heading out somewhere to eat.
+(Free night tonight)

-Saturday 20th
+Saturday 22

 We’ll make a time to meet after breakfast and take a walk through the party street, Nagarekawacho and up past the university my Grandfather taught at and the cathedral where Mum and Dad were married- also Mum’s old school.
 Right nearby is Shukkeien Garden which is a beautiful traditional display of nature.
 There’s a cafe there as well.
 After that we’ll wander down to Hiroshima Castle, then on to the famous Peace Park.
 It’s easy to get back to the hotel from here .
 My groups often split up here as some go to the Museum and some go shopping.

-Sunday 21st
+Sunday 23

-After breakfast we’ll walk or tram to Hiroshima Station and catch a train to Miyajima Guchi where we’ll get on the ferry across to Miyajima itself.
+After breakfast we’ll cab or tram to Hiroshima Station and catch a train to Miyajima Guchi where we’ll get on the ferry across to Miyajima itself.
 Try to get a spot on the right hand side going over - it’s a great view - one of my favourite parts of my trips.

 There's a lot to do and see here.
 Plenty of places to eat.
 I'll be heading to a beaut little outdoor eatery in amongst the maple trees where you can order beautiful local oysters and a cool beer, if anyone wants to join me - although, it mostly an uphill walk so it might not suit everyone.
 There’s also an aquarium and a ropeway to the peak of the island for anyone wanting to put more time in at the island.
 Because we have a free night, we’ll make a time to meet back at the ferry but if anyone wants to stay late, that’s fine, too.

-Monday 22nd
+Monday 24

 Charlie Nagatani is 87 years old and has been playing in his bar Good Time Charlie every night (except for outside shows, including the Grand Ole Opry 29 times) for nearly 50 years.
+Our entry includes two drinks - just bear in mind, drink selection is limited here - it's Bud beer or Jim Beam, which is usually poured freehand (and soft drinks, of course).
+Charlie has his own Jim Beam labelled bottles with his face on it - about $50......a good souvenir.

 Tuesday